Programming-0101/TheBook/manuscript/topic-G.md

 * **Should reject negative GPAs and GPAs over 9**
 * **Should require a nine-digit student ID**

 This class reinforces the idea of encapsulation and constructors.
-It als  * demonstrates the idea of overloading the default `ToString()` method that every class inherits from the Object class.
+It also demonstrates the idea of overloading the default `ToString()` method that every class inherits from the Object class.

 ```csharp
 public class Student